aciccarello/ciccarello.me/caw.md

           neither: 0
         media:
           src: https://macaulaylibrary.org/asset/383039781/embed
-          caption:
       - id: crow-stash
-        title: Yes, with short bristles (stops 1/2 way down the bill)
+        title: Yes, with short bristles
-        hint: Look at the top of the bill for some extra feathers
+        hint: Look at the top of the bill for some extra feathers but less than 1/2 the length of the bill
-        reason: Crows do have feathers on their bill, but they never more than 1/2 way
+        reason: Crows do have bill bristles, but they never extend more than halfway.
         score:
           crow: 3
           raven: 1
           neither: 0
         media:
           src: https://macaulaylibrary.org/asset/27327221/embed
-          caption: American Crow bill shape reference.
       - id: clean-shave
         title: No bristles above the bill
         hint: Clean bill...of feathers?
         reason: Both crows and ravens have some bristles
         score:
           crow: 0
-          raven: 3
+          raven: 0
-          neither: 0
+          neither: 3
         media:
           src: https://macaulaylibrary.org/asset/530154711/embed
-          caption: Common Raven heavy bill and bristles.
   - id: eyes
     prompt: What color are the eyes?
     options: